odipar/manikin/_posts/2021-03-14-my-first-post.md

 }
 ```
 With the aid of case classes and copy constructors, it is very easy to create new immutable states in Scala.
-Not surprisingly, Kotlin's data classes provide exactly the same capability.
+Not surprisingly, Kotlin's [Data Classes](https://kotlinlang.org/docs/data-classes.html) provide exactly the same
+capability.

 Unfortunately, with Java it would require more boilerplate,
-but we can achieve more-or-less the same result with [Project Lombok](https://projectlombok.org)
+but we can achieve more or less the same result with [Project Lombok](https://projectlombok.org)
 or with the newfangled Java 16 [Records](https://openjdk.java.net/jeps/395).

 #### Worlds